 - Note: Surfside Inn and Suites opens in summer 2019, while Dockside Inn and Suites follows in phases throughout 2020.

 - Theming: a sleek, modern hotel that is light on theming but still heavy with style.

 - Number of rooms: 600 – the smallest of the eight on-site hotels.

 - Room size: standard rooms are 314 square feet.

-- Best match: Aventura is a best match for those who are less concerned with theming and more concerned with a 17-story rooftop bar or the tablets that come equipped with each room.
+- Best match: Aventura is a best match for those who are less concerned with theming and more concerned with a 17-story rooftop bar or the iPads that come equipped with each room.